-A right-of-use asset, or ROU asset, represents a lessee’s authority to utilize a leased item, typically property or equipment, over the duration of an agreed-upon lease term.
-In other words, the lessee is granted the right to obtain the economic benefit from the usage of an asset owned by another entity.
+In lease accounting, a right-of-use asset, or ROU asset, is an asset that represents a lessee’s privilege to use a leased item over the duration of an agreed-upon lease term.
+In other words, the lessee is granted the authority to obtain the economic benefit from the usage of an asset owned by another entity.
 Under GASB 87, this asset is referred to as the “lease asset.”

-ASC 842 differs from the other two lease accounting standards as a result of retaining its dual-model approach to presenting lease assets and lease liabilities on the balance sheet and income statement.
-That is, ASC 842 continues to distinguish between operating leases and finance leases with each classification requiring a capitalized ROU asset.
+ASC 842 differs from GASB 87 and IFRS 16 as a result of retaining its dual-model approach to presenting lease assets and lease liabilities on the balance sheet and income statement.
+In other words, ASC 842 continues to distinguish between operating leases and finance leases with each lease classification requiring a capitalized ROU asset.

 However, accounting for finance leases, previously referred to as capital leases, under ASC 842 is largely unchanged compared to ASC 840.
 Under the old standard, lessees were required to record an asset and liability for capital leases.
 The same is true under ASC 842.

-- – Lease incentives paid at or before commencement of the lease
+– Lease incentives paid at or before the commencement of the lease

 It is important to note that for basic leases, the ROU asset and lease liability will be equal upon lease commencement.
 For example, if a company has a lease without initial direct costs, prepaid/deferred rent, or a tenant improvement allowance (or some other lease incentive), then the ROU asset and the lease liability will be equal on the lease commencement date.

 Next, we will walk through a brief example of how to calculate the ROU asset for an operating lease under ASC 842 assuming the facts below.